 If someone is wiring money to you from another country, you must supply your specific information with U.S. Bank.
 You need to provide your U.S. Bank account number and your name as it appears on the account.

-You also must use SWIFT code USBKUS44IMT, which is the U.S. Bank number for international wire transfers.
+You also must use the SWIFT code USBKUS44IMT, which is the U.S. Bank number for international wire transfers.
 A SWIFT code used for an international wire transfer is comparable to an ABA number used in a domestic banking transaction.

 Use Accurate Routing Numbers for Successful Transactions